kasteway/Linear_Regression/README.md

   - May Require More Iterations: It may need more iterations to converge due to the noisy updates, which can be computationally expensive.
   - Risk of Converging to Local Minima: In non-convex optimization problems, SGD has a higher risk of getting stuck in local minima.

+3. Mini-batch Gradient Descent:
-4. Mini-batch Gradient Descent - This is a compromise between batch and stochastic gradient descent.
+   - This is a compromise between batch and stochastic gradient descent.
 It updates parameters after computing the gradient on small batches of the training data, offering a balance between speed and stability.
-   -

   ### Advantages:
   - Balance Between Efficiency and Computation Load: Mini-batch gradient descent strikes a balance between the efficiency of SGD and the stability of batch gradient descent.
   - Suitable for Most Practical Applications: It's often the preferred choice in many practical machine learning tasks due to its balance of speed and convergence stability.